Critical psychology: Extensions

 Like many critical applications, critical psychology has expanded beyond Marxist and feminist roots to benefit from other critical approaches.
 Consider ecopsychology and transpersonal psychology.
 Critical psychology and related work has also sometimes been labelled radical psychology and liberation psychology.
 In the field of developmental psychology, the work of Erica Burman has been influential.

 Various sub-disciplines within psychology have begun to establish their own critical orientations.
-Perhaps the most extensive are critical health psychology and community psychology.
+Perhaps the most extensive are critical health psychology, community psychology, and social psychology.

+Aims of Critical Psychology

+Central themes of critical psychology is the concept of “oppression” and “emancipation”.
+Critical psychology reflects not only on the connection of mainstream psychology with power, but also work toward emancipation (or liberation).
+Oppression refers to “a state of asymmetric power relations characterized by domination, subordination, and resistance, where the dominating persons or groups exercise their power by restricting access to material resources and by implanting in the subordinated persons or groups fear or self-deprecating views about themselves”.
+Emancipation (or liberation) refer to the possibilities of individuals within the social inequalities, doing justice to both, individual and societal domains.
+Consequently, the aims of critical psychology is the understanding of “oppression” and “liberation” in relation with “Power”.